Fasciola: Animal hosts

 The intermediate hosts, where Fasciola reproduce asexually, are gastropods from the family Lymnaeidae, also known as pond snails.

 A wide variety of mammals can be definitive hosts, where Fasciola reach adulthood and reproduce, including pigs, rodents, ruminants, and humans.
 The most important animal reservoir hosts for human infections are sheep and cattle.

 Geographic distribution

 Fasciola are widespread and inhabit 70 countries and parts of all continents except for Antarctica.
 It is most common in areas with sheep and cattle are raised.
 The regions most impacted by Fasciola are the northern Andes and the Mediterranean region.

 History and discovery

-Evidence of fascioliasis in humans exists dating back to Egyptian mummies that have been found with Fasciola eggs.
+Evidence of fascioliasis in humans exists dating back to Egyptian mummies that have been found there are with Fasciola eggs.
 Cercariae of F. hepatica in a snail and flukes infecting sheep were first observed in 1379 by Jehan De Brie.
 The life cycle and hatching of an egg were first described in 1803 by Zeder.